omgaks/CineVault/README.md

 interaction details that many Android players overlook.

-Designed and developed entirely from an Android tablet using AI-assisted developmentâ€”without a conventional desktop IDE or development laptop.
+Designed and developed entirely from an Android tablet using AI-assisted development—without a conventional desktop IDE or development laptop.

 > [!NOTE]
 > CineVault is under active development.
 Playback behavior can vary by device,